You can model a repurchase agreement (“repo”) as a buyer or as a seller using the FlexibleRepo instrument type. See all supported instruments.

 FlexibleRepoevents.

-Instrument event type | Repo type | Event emission criteria | If emitted, effect of LUSID default transaction template | Transaction type recommendations |
+Instrument event | Repo type | Event emission criteria | If emitted, effect of LUSID default transaction template |

-| One transaction for a cash amount is automatically generated on each date. | |
+| This event is automatically emitted by LUSID at the end of each payment window to transfer incremental accrued interest from seller to buyer. | One transaction for a cash amount is automatically generated on each payment date. | |

-| Any | This event is automatically emitted by LUSID:
+| Both | If activated, this event is automatically emitted by LUSID:

-| One transaction for a number of collateral units at zero cost is automatically generated on each date. | |
+| One transaction for a number of collateral units at zero cost is automatically generated on each date. |

 |

 | This event is not automatically emitted by LUSID.
-You should manually load it to close an open repo. | N/A | |
+You should manually load it to close an open repo. | N/A |

-| Any | This event is automatically emitted by LUSID on the maturity date. | One transaction for all units at zero cost is automatically generated to reduce the holding to zero. |
+| Both | This event is automatically emitted by LUSID on the maturity date ( | One transaction for all units at zero cost is automatically generated to reduce the holding to zero. |